yangchenyun/yangchenyun.github.com/about.md

   >Creating useful things with elegance is what drives me so far.

-  By the way, my name is Steven yang.
+  By the way, my name is Steven yang graduated from the Zhejiang University with a degree of Economics.

 ##About the Site